witold-k/svdwrapper/README.md

 ---

+## General

+under work, halted for now. needs documentation fix, optimisations, more tests and opencl implementation, may be rocm one day - no hurry. also porper error handling in cuda part. work will be continued after aiagents will become a little usable, since this could be also part of a workflow there, i think. do not take the documentation too serious. it is generated. - all is in flow....

 ## Architectural Overview

 The core philosophy of svdwrapper is to separate the high-level matrix API from the underlying hardware-specific execution pipelines.
 It guarantees API Symmetry: whether you compute an SVD on an industrial server CPU or stream it to a data center GPU, the function signatures and matrix output shapes remain identical.